 The Tempe Elementary School District is located in the heart of the “Valley of the Sun.”
 It encompasses an area of approximately 36 square miles including not only Tempe but also parts of Phoenix and the Town of Guadalupe.
 Arizona State University, the fifth largest campus in the nation (with more than 67,000 students) is within the district’s boundaries providing professional and educational opportunities.

-The 21 schools in the Tempe Elementary School District consist of 14 elementary schools grades kindergarten through five, a developmental special needs school, four middle schools grades six through eight, a K-8 school, and a K-8 traditional school.
+The 23 schools in the Tempe Elementary School District consist of 14 elementary schools grades kindergarten through five, a developmental special needs school, four middle schools grades six through eight, a K-8 school, a K-8 traditional school, and a Montessori school.
 On the campus of Connolly Middle School is the ASPIRE Academy, designed for gifted students in grades six through eight.
 The district’s middle school concept addresses the unique needs of early adolescent students.
 This middle school structure establishes a nurturing environment as students experience the elementary to high school transition.